-Thick, archival-grade stretched canvas to ensure durability. pH neutral and acid-free, so it will not yellow over time.
-Its bright white surface will support vibrant, dazzling colors across a wide gamut with a semi-glossy sheen.
+Thick, archival-grade stretched canvas to ensure durability - pH neutral and acid-free, so it will not yellow over time.
+Its bright white surface will support vibrant, dazzling colors across a wide gamut with a semi-gloss sheen.

 Thick, archival-grade polyester canvas is carefully hand-stretched over solid wood stretcher bars, then attached to a wood floater frame.
 Foamboard backing on larger sizes stiffens the canvas.
 Precise corner fits and alignment deliver a gallery grade finished piece ready to hang.